Your expert Málaga itinerary: 3 days of perfection

 Let’s begin with some culture.
 Choose between either the excellent Pablo Picasso Museum or the Museo Carmen Thyssen Málaga (an off-shoot of Madrid’s Thyssen).

-Afternoon Trip
+Afternoon adventure

 view of fountain on a tree line plaza

 This is a good time to organise a trip.
 You could take a trip out to see the sun set on the Mediterranean or to Mijas Pueblo, one of Málaga’s famous pueblos blancos for lunch.
-Consider the incredible Antequera, home to the neolithic dolmens you’ll see mentioned in the Malaga Museum, the caves at Nerja or the famous beach town of Marbella depending on your preferences.
+Consider the incredible Antequera, home to the neolithic dolmens you’ll see mentioned in the Málaga Museum, the caves at Nerja or the famous beach town of Marbella depending on your preferences.

-Full Day Trip Options from Málaga
+Full day trip options from Málaga

 (In case you aren’t renting a car)